 - 1. NetCOBOL Studio is started by specifying the workspace created for the sample program.
 See "Preparing the workspace". - 2.
-The presence of the sample11 project is confirmed by using the "Dependency" view.
-If there is no sample11 project, import the project for the sample program into the NetCOBOL Studio workspace.
-See "Importing sample program project into NetCOBOL Studio workspace". - 3.
-Select the Sample11 project on the "Dependency" view, and verify that it matches the image below.
+In the Dependency view, the presence of the SAMPLE11 project is confirmed. - 3.
+If there is no SAMPLE11 project, import the project for the sample program into the NetCOBOL Studio workspace.
+See "Importing sample program project into NetCOBOL Studio workspace". - 4.
+The structure of the project is as follows.